Subscribe to our email newsletter or follow us on social media to keep up.

 HANDBELL CHOIR

 The Handbell Choir is a musical community that rings joyfully during worship services during the year.
 Rehearsals are held on Sundays after worship.
 Anyone is welcome to join, even if you don’t know how to read music.
 The bells carry the tune, so you don’t have to!
+This group rehearses at 11:30 Sunday mornings.

 ONE ACCORD